 See democracy in action at the Constitutional Court

 VisitSouth Africa’s highest court and witness truly transparent government by sitting in on any session without appointment.
-This was recommended to us by our Airbnb host, and despite not being that excited about it, we went and ended up thoroughly enjoying the experience.
+This was recommended to us by our Airbnb host, and despite not being that excited about it initially, we went and ended up thoroughly enjoying the experience.
 With our guide from Number Four prison, we walked through the foyer and into the court room, learning about the incredible symbolism that guided every single design feature and piece of art.
 The result is a truly unique building with layers and layers of meaning that is well worth a visit and definitely one of the highlights of my time in Joburg.

 With more time (and less jet lag), this list could easily be two or three times as long— despite what anyone might say, there are actually plenty of interesting things to do in Joburg!
 Probably the most popular activity not included on this list is a tour of Soweto (South Western Township), where Nelson Mandelaand many other historically significant figures grew up.
 In the end, we opted not to visit, as I felt a little weird about partaking in what is basically slum tourism: visiting a poor area that is still home to over one million South Africans (a majority of whom are black) and that remains somewhat unchanged from the segregation that led to its creation in the first place.
-That being said, I know many people really enjoy the tour for the opportunity to learn more about Apartheid, so certainly make that decision for yourself.
+That being said, I know many people really enjoy the tour and learning more about Apartheid, so certainly make that decision for yourself.
 I’m confident that no matter what you do in this bustling metropolis, you will walk away with your expectations far exceeded.